kreatio-sw/inflight/README.md

                  distinguishing empty data from the state when no data is loaded yet.
   - inFlight - when data has been requested but not yet arrived.
-  - changeInProgress (Not implemented yet) - will provide additional qualification when data source/criteria is changing.
+  - switchInProgress - will provide additional
+                 qualification when data source/criteria is changing.
                  This can be used to indicate the user that current data is stale or even putting a glass panel to block interaction.
+  - errored - set to true when an error has occurred, will be cleared when a subsequent request is made.

 ## Install